thenexthub/Codira/docs/StableBitcode.md

 # Making Backwards-Compatible Changes in the LLVM Bitstream Format

-Swift uses the [LLVM bitstream][] format for some of its serialization logic.
+Codira uses the [LLVM bitstream][] format for some of its serialization logic.
 This format was invented as a container for LLVM IR.
 It is a binary format supporting two basic structures: *blocks,* which define regions of the file, and *records,* which contain data fields that can be up to 64 bits.
 It has a few nice properties that make it a useful container format for us as well:

 - It is easy to skip over an entire block, because the block's length is recorded at its start.